…or some of the stuff that helps me navigate expat life

 Babysitting services: As expats, we usually don’t have the kind of support system we would have at home, especially when it comes to childcare.
 Whether the expat in your life is an expat partner building up or running their own business, a busy dual-career couple or a stay-at-home parent who needs a couple of hours of me-time, babysitting is always a welcome gift.
 I’m sure one of your local babysitting services will be happy to issue a gift certificate.

 Meditation app: Last January I bought an annual membership to the Calm app to try it out.
 I’ve now been meditating for 337 straight days and it has changed my life.
-This is my personal favorite, but there are, of course, many apps out there, most of them offering such memberships – for instance, Headspace.
+This is my personal favorite, but there are, of course, many apps out there, most of them offering such memberships – for instance, Headspace or Waking up.

 Yoga (or other) classes: What form of exercise does the expat in your life prefer?
 Whether it’s yoga, ballet, pilates or barre, get them a gift certificate for a set of classes.
 Exercise is the gift that keeps on giving and, particularly for those of us leading a mobile life, an essential element of self-care.
 You might feel like throwing in a travel yoga mat too.